Thai PTTEP to raise funds via equity for global expansion

 PTTEP has been under pressure to raise funds to finance its massive investments as part of its drive to triple its production to 900,000 barrels of oil equivalent per day by 2020.

-The Cove deal will enable PTTEP to gain access to massive gas finds off the coast of east Africa after Royal Dutch/Shell bowed out of a five-month bidding war.
+The Cove deal will enable PTTEP to gain access to massive gas finds off the coast of east Africa after Royal Dutch/Shell (RDSa.L) bowed out of a five-month bidding war.
+IDnL2E8IGG54

-* Row with Qatar could weaken OPEC output cut pledges (Updates to New York, changes dateline, byline, updates throughout, updates bullets, changes prices, adds quotes)